 The results of the second set of simulations, described in section 6, represent, in our view, the most important achievement of our work.
-These simulations show that, by simply working on the nature of the fitness function, it is possible to bring forth discrimination mechanisms which are robust enough to deal with environmental circumstances which have never been encountered by the best evolved robot' ancestors.
-Notice that these environmental circumstances that is, the light-band distance-concern the spatio-temporal structures that the robot employs for discrimination (see section 6.2).
+These simulations show that, by simply working on the nature of the fitness function, it is possible to bring forth discrimination mechanisms that are robust enough to deal with environmental circumstances that have never been encountered by the best evolved robot ancestors.
+Note that these environmental circumstances-that is, the light-band distance-concern the spatiotemporal structures that the robot employs for discrimination (see section 6.2).
 Therefore, by varying these important environmental structures, we might have induced a particularly disruptive effect on the robot performance.
-Nevertheless, the robots managed to successfully carry out their task, showing a good performance, as it is shown in figure 7.
+Nevertheless, the robots managed successfully to carry out their task, showing a good performance, as shown in figure 7.

 The significance of these results is twofold: on the one hand, they further support the suitability of CTRNNs as controllers for autonomous robots.
-That is, these results indicate that, despite the complexity of the task, in which mechanisms for sensory-motor coordination and for discrimination must be tightly linked, CTRNNs can be easily shaped by evolution to bring forth complex reactive and non-reactive mechanisms within a single non-modularised controller.
+That is, these results indicate that, despite the complexity of the task, in which mechanisms for sensorimotor co-ordination and for discrimination must be tightly linked, CTRNNs can easily be shaped by evolution to bring forth complex reactive and non-reactive mechanisms within a single non-modularized controller.
 On the other hand, these results bear upon the significance of the evolutionary approach to robotics.
 That is, they suggest that the evolutionary approach to robotics is a suitable methodological tool to develop adaptive autonomous agents which, like natural systems, can cope with environmental circumstances never encountered by the agents' ancestors during the evolutionary phase.
-From an engineering point of view, this is a particularly desirable property to observe in autonomous systems, since it represents a way to successfully overcome the limitations of other more classic approaches to robotics (see Brooks, 1991a,b, Harvey et al., 1992, Wheeler, 1996, for more on this issue).
+From an engineering point of view, this is a particularly desirable property to observe in autonomous systems, since it represents a way to overcome successfully the limitations of other more classic approaches to robotics (see Brooks 1991a, b, Harvey et al. 1992, Wheeler, 1996, for more on this issue).

-Based on this preliminary but encouraging results, in future works, we will consider more challenging experimental setups.
-In particular, the evolution of time-dependent structures will be associated with other functions than simple discrimination through signalling.
-Time-dependent structures may be employed to trigger effective alternative activities as it is the case for animal species making decisions about the quality of foraging sites.
+Based on these preliminary but encouraging results, in future works, we shall consider more challenging experimental set-ups.
+In particular, the evolution of time-dependent structures will be associated with functions other than simple discrimination through signalling.
+Time-dependent structures may be employed to trigger effective alternative activities, as is the case for animal species making decisions about the quality of foraging sites.
 For example, in an environment with more than one light bulb, the robot might decide to give up circuiting around a light that does not have a way in zone, and to move to another light bulb.
-Another interesting scenario might concern a group of robots engaged in a similar light approaching task.
-Let's assume that the band in shades of grey is a trough larger than the diameter of a single robot, and that the robots are capable of self-assembling, as described, for example, in (Dorigo et al., 2004).
-In this collective robotics scenario, time-dependent structures and sound signalling can have the function to trigger aggregation and self-assembling of the robots.
-The robots assembled into a bigger structure might be capable of passing over the trough and reach their goal-i.e., the light bulb.
+Another interesting scenario might concern a group of robots engaged in a similar light-approaching task.
+Let us assume that the band in shades of grey is a trough larger than the diameter of a single robot, and that the robots are capable of self-assembling, as described, for example, in Dorigo et al. (2004).
+In this collective robotics scenario, time-dependent structures and sound signalling can have the function of triggering aggregation and self-assembling of the robots.
+The robots assembled into a bigger structure might be capable of passing over the trough and reach their goal, i.e. the light bulb.